mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Liffa, that you?"

-He pushed himself up and took a moment to wake up.
-Then he pulled a lightglass from his pocket and slid it onto the power rails above him.
-His sleepy eyes were still partially covered by his eyehaw.
+He pushed himself up and took a moment to wake, his sleepy eyes still partially covered by his eyehaw.
+I pulled a lightglass from a tabletop and slid it onto the rails above us.

-"You surprised me.
-What brings you here?"
+"You surprised me," he said.
+"What brings you here?"

-"I'm going on a trip to the capital."
+"I'm going on a short trip."

 "What?
 Why?"
 He asked, his eyes now completely open.

-"It's just something between Melna and me"
+"To the capital.
+Melna needs me for something."

 "You're going all the way to the capital to settle an argument?
 Why can't you wait until she comes back?"

-"It's... a long story"
+"It's... a long story."

-"You mean you don't want to tell me"
+"You mean you don't want to tell me."

-I paused, dumbstruck and scrambling for words.
+I paused, scrambling for words.

-"You're keeping a secret.
-Tell me what's going on-"
+"Tell me what's going on-"

 I backed away and stammered, "I'll tell you later.
-Take care of Laen-Laen, he'll be coming back home."
+Take care of Laen-Laen, he'll be headed back home."

-I turned to walk out the door, but he grabbed my wrist to stop me.
+I turned to walk out the door, but he called for me again, and I couldn't help but stop.
 His eyes were pleading, worried.

 "We swore the Oath of Trust to each other," he reminded me.
 "Whatever is going on between you affects me as well."